-In fact, flannel is such an ingrained part of our culture that Kimberley even has its own winter festival, Flannel Fest – Feb 13 (going online for 2021), that celebrates our love and passion for the greatest of winter outerwear.
+In fact, plaid-flannel is such an ingrained part of our culture that Kimberley even has its own winter festival, Flannel Fest, February 19-26, 2023, that celebrates our love and passion for the greatest of winter outerwear.
+(Event Schedule.)

 ~ Family Fun on the Powder Highway

 ~ How BIG is the Powder Highway?

 ~ Keeping it Ol’ School: Our Community Hills on the Powder Highway